afam-io/afam-io/README.md

-### Hi there my name is Afam and I am a software engineer interested in full stack development.
+### Hi there my name is Afam and I am full stack software engineer.

 <!--
 **afam-io/afam-io** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.